Peterfrontenddev1/Understanding-Uninitialized-Variables-solution/README.md

 QUESTION

-When JavaScript variables are declared,
+When JavaScript variables are declared, they have an initial value of undefined.